scalableinternetservices/ucsb_website/project.md

 ### GitHub Actions

-To trigger automated test runs everytime you push to master, or create a pull request, or push an update to a branch associated with a pull request do the following.
+To trigger automated test runs everytime you push to main, or create a pull request, or push an update to a branch associated with a pull request do the following.

 Copy the following contents into the file .github/workflows/ruby.yml: